-If you are considering submitting an application to University of West Georgia, the deadline for Fall 2022 admissions is June 1 and the fee for the application is $40.
+If you are thinking about applying to University of West Georgia, the deadline for Fall 2023 admissions is June 1 and the fee for the application costs $40.

 |Admissions Test Policy||Not optional and are considered|